-Savage Gulf State Natural Area in Stone Door Area Beersheba Springs, TN (Grundy County) It's a short 0.3-mile round-trip hike from the Stone Door Ranger Station to view the overlook of Laurel Falls, where Laurel Creek drops 25 feet off a bluff with a hollowed-out amphitheater behind it into a pool of blue water.
-A long wooden staircase leads to the base of the falls.
+Savage Gulf North trailhead, Beersheba Springs, TN (Grundy County) It's a short 0.3-mile round-trip hike from the Stone Door Ranger Station to view the overlook of Laurel Falls, where Laurel Creek drops 25 feet off a bluff with a hollowed-out amphitheater behind it into a pool of blue water.
 Look for remaining foundation stones from a mill that once operated along the creek.
-Directions:
+Camping reservations: reserve.tnstateparks.com/south-cumberland/campsites Directions:

 From Chattanooga, take I-24 W to exit 135 in Monteagle and continue right.
 Turn right to follow US-41 S approx. 5.5 miles toward Tracy City.
 Turn left on TN-56 N toward Coalmont.
-Turn right on Stone Door Rd. in Beersheba Springs and travel 1.5 miles to Stone Door Ranger's Station parking lot on left.
+Turn right on Stone Door Rd. in Beersheba Springs and travel 1.5 miles to the Savage Gulf North trailhead, at the Stone Door Ranger Station, on the left..